 Applies to pentostatin: intravenous powder for solution

-Along with its needed effects, pentostatin (the active ingredient contained in Nipent) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, pentostatin (the active ingredient contained in Nipent) may cause unwanted side effects that require medical attention.

 Along with its needed effects, pentostatin may cause some unwanted effects.
 Some side effects will have signs or symptoms that you can see or feel.
 Your doctor may watch for others by doing certain tests.